|

 News

-The Paradox of Stagnant Real Wages yet Rising `Living Standards' in the UK with David F. Hendry and Andrew B. Martinez, VoxEU, 21 January 2020.
+The role of energy in UK inflation and productivity with David F. Hendry and Andrew B. Martinez, VoxEU, 14 September 2022.

 Making accurate predictions about the economy has always been difficult, as F. A. Hayek noted when accepting his Nobel Prize in economics, but today forecasters have to contend with increasing complexity and unpredictable feedback loops.
 In this accessible and engaging guide, David Hendry, Michael Clements, and Jennifer Castle provide a concise and highly intuitive overview of the process and problems of forecasting.
 They explain forecasting concepts including how to evaluate forecasts, how to respond to forecast failures, and the challenges of forecasting accurately in a rapidly changing world.